RyanSchu/RFMix_Pipe/README.md

 ### Workflow

+0. Phase data if not phased.
+See Phasing_example.md

+1.Run `Clean_input_main.sh`
-1) Remove snps containing duplicate positions/IDs
+* Remove snps containing duplicate positions/IDs
-2) Find the subset of snps that exist across all files and make pos file
+* Find the subset of snps that exist across all files and make pos file
-3) Subset files
+* Subset files
-4) Merge vcfs and create haplotype files
+* Merge vcfs and create haplotype files
-5) Make class file for RFMix input
+* Make class file for RFMix input

+2.Run RFMix (See Below)

 The script should take a few minutes to execute depending on the number of snps/samples being processed.
 After it has executed users can take the output and run RFMix as normal